actions-marketplace-validations/Akashkarmokar_OT-Labeler/README.md

 ## 🚀 About Me
-I'm a full stack developer who love to work on backend technologies most of the time.
+I'm a Software Developer who love to work on backend technologies most of the time.